-There are a lot of seniors citizens who are overweight these days.
+There are a lot of aging people who are overweight these days.
 This is obviously a bad thing since obesity and lack of exercise are detrimental to your health as you get older.

-Many older people who haven’t exercised much in recent years and are overweight feel like they can’t exercise enough for it to matter or they can even think exercise might be dangerous for them in their current condition.
+Many older people who haven’t exercised much in recent years and are overweight feel like they can’t exercise enough for it to matter.
+Or they can even think exercise might be dangerous for them in their current condition.

-It’s easy to imagine you need to do a horrible grueling workout that lasts for hours and ends with vomiting every day.
-This is because shows like Biggest Loser and many others show a training program like this.
+It’s easy to imagine you need to do a horrible grueling workout that lasts for hours.
+And ends with feeling nauseous every day.
+This is because many reality shows show a training program like this.

 There has even been speculation that the competitors in these shows are given steroids and fat loss drugs to make the change more dramatic and thus more suitable for reality TV.

 In reality, any exercise you do will help you improve your health.
 If you are significantly overweight, there is no sense in trying to run half-marathons several days a week.
-Your joints, muscles and heart can’t simply take it.
+Your joints, muscles, and heart can’t simply take it.

 Strength training is the optimal form of exercise for obese people.
 This is due to the fact that it doesn’t require moving your body weight around for extended periods of time.

-Overweight seniors often have joint issues that prevent them even form walking any significant distance.
+Overweight seniors often have joint issues that prevent them from even walking any significant distance.
 If you are overweight and out of shape it’s also likely your cardiovascular health and conditioning are pretty bad.

-Overweight and obese seniors can have good cardiovascular health and conditioning if they have been very active, unfortunately, this is rarely the case so it’s wise to start light with the cardio and focus on strength training first.
+Overweight and obese seniors can have good cardiovascular health and conditioning if they have been very active.
+Unfortunately, this is rarely the case.
+So it’s wise to start light with the cardio and focus on strength training first.

 The increased muscle mass will also increase your overall metabolism.
 This means you will burn more calories in a day, allowing you to eat more or lose more body fat.

 On the other hand, you need to eat enough to get enough nutrients and energy to keep your metabolism functioning.
 Unfortunately, as we age, our metabolism slows down and the number of calories we burn drops significantly.

 Time is the most important factor in how much exercise affects your overall daily metabolism.
-If you can do an activity on your feet for two to three hours, even if it’s very low intensity, it will likely burn much more calories than half an hour of strength training at the gym.
+If you can do an activity on your feet for two to three hours, even if it’s very low intensity, it will likely burn much more calories than an hour of moderate strength training at the gym.

-Low-intensity cardio doesn’t have to consist of a specific sport or exercise, it can be anything that makes you active like hiking, yard work, gardening, home improvement, etc. The important thing is to find something that you enjoy doing for an extended period of time and gets your blood moving.
+Low-intensity cardio doesn’t have to consist of a specific sport or exercise, it can be anything that makes you active.
+Like hiking, yard work, gardening, home improvement, etc. The important thing is to find something that you enjoy doing for an extended period of time and gets your blood moving.

 It’s important to remember that diet is the most important part of weight loss.
 You can reverse all the benefits you got form your exercise for fat loss by eating a single high-calorie food like a doughnut.
 You will still get other beneficial effects form exercise but you really have to focus on your diet to lose fat.